Skip to main content

 Keeping the yes: a behavioural science approach to reducing early talent reneges

 Early talent teams are securing acceptances earlier than ever - yet increasing numbers of students are not arriving on Day One.
 In a landscape shaped by earlier recruitment cycles, longer gaps between offer and start, AI-enabled mass applications and heightened competition, commitment is increasingly provisional.
 Students are navigating academic pressure, financial uncertainty and multiple competing opportunities - often making decisions months before they can fully test them.
-Rather than framing reneges as a problem of student loyalty, this masterclass reframes them as a signal that the pre-start experience requires redesign.
+We are often seeing over 20% of offer acceptances subsequently withdrawn, leaving gaps in organisation’s talent pipelines or requiring lengthy and expensive further recruitment processes.

 Break 16:45-17:00